georgemitenkov/GSoC-2020/README.md

 This section describes the patches I have submitted during the project, as well as mentions noteworthy discussions within the community that I have participated in.
-The patches are grouped logically, and are based on the common functionality or features.
+I decided to group patches logically - they are based on the common functionality or features.
 All patches have been commited and pushed to master unless stated otherwise.